-The lower Trancura River is an excellent proposal for lovers of river sledging.
-We got immersed in its crystal-clear waters and crossed its intense rapids with our sole bodies.
-Great fun!
+For lovers of river sledging: we got immersed in its crystal-clear waters and crossed the intense rapids of the lower Trancura River, with our sole bodies.

 We wanted to go on some "alternative" excursion.
 Stepping aside from the traditional options usually opens the door to new sensations.
 With that idea in mind, we discovered that a travel agency in Pucón offered the opportunity to go down the Trancura River through the rapids on a kind of aquatic sled - not to be missed.

 This modern adventure sport is known as river sledging.
 Obviously, we did not hesitate and, before we could notice, we were heading for the river in the company of the instructors.

 The origin of this curious technique dates back to the mid 1980's in France.
 This sport was born when a group of adventurers dared to go down the dangerous thaw channels coming from the Alpine glaciers.
 As time went by, river sledging experimented a stressed evolution and today it has been applied to rivers with rough waters.

 Fortunately, the weather was fine enough to swim in the fast-flowing rapids of the lower Trancura River.
 A cloudless sky, the evergreen foliage of the Valdivian rain forest both sides of the course, warm air that seemed to invade us as hours passed and a light breeze from the East promised that the river would be rougher than usual, which we found very much exciting.

 Let the river do the rest

 José (23) was the name of our young guide.
 Raised on the banks of the Trancura River, he told us that nobody knew the Class II rapids of this torrent as much as he did.
 “I have them sketched on the back of my hand” -he explained, inspiring tranquility for the instant in which he would have to cross them.